 Two of the EUR study programmes select prospective students with a view to their educational concept.
-For Liberal Arts and Sciences (Erasmus University College), this concerns small-scale and intensive education and for the International bachelor Programme in Communication and Media, this concerns the international classroom.
+For Liberal Arts and Sciences (Erasmus University College), this concerns small-scale and intensive education (WHW 6.7).
+For the International bachelor Programme in Communication and Media, this concerns additional requirements (the international classroom) (WHW 7.26).